-Economic research of Renewable Energy Sources (further in the text - RES) has intensified in the recent years through implementation of European Union directives, with particular emphasis on the role of a territorial aspect (cities, districts).
+This publication is based on an article published in the IARIA conference proceedings "The Sustainable Growth Use of Renewable Energy Based on Spatial Energy Planning" [1].
+The findings of this article are the result of many projects carried out by the authors.
+Like in other EU countries, so in Lithuania economic research of Renewable Energy Sources (further in the text - RES) has intensified in the recent years through implementation of European Union directives, with particular emphasis on the role of a territorial aspect (cities, districts).
 Incentives for wider use of RES are declared both in the European Union and in Lithuanian laws.
-Adoption of the Directive 2009/28/EC "On the promotion of the use of energy from renewable sources" [1] required the development of a National Renewable Energy Action Plan for 2010-2020 and many other documents at the local level.
+Adoption of the Directive 2009/28/EC "On the promotion of the use of energy from renewable sources" [2] required the development of a National Renewable Energy Action Plan for 2010-2020 and many other documents at the local level.
 This indicates that the development of RES takes an increasingly more significant role in the energy policy of all member states, including the Republic of Lithuania.

-The main obstacle to the widespread use of RES is the failure to address the key issue - to measure the benefits to the society (reduction of pollution, energy supply for the future generations, huge and never-ending potential of energy resources such as solar and wind energy), when introducing RES-technologies and, on the basis of these benefits, to encourage investors.
-Therefore, when formally calculating, RES-technologies are not sufficiently competitive compared to fossil-fuel technologies.
-This work deals specifically with the problem of the impact of REStechnologies.
+The main obstacle to the widespread use of RES is the failure to address the key issue - to measure the benefits to the society (reduction of pollution, energy supply for the future generations, huge and never-ending potential of energy resources, such as solar and wind energy), when introducing RES-technologies and, on the basis of these benefits, to encourage investors.
+Therefore, when formally RES-technologies calculating. are not sufficiently competitive, compared to fossil-fuel technologies.
+This work deals specifically with the problem of the impact of RES-technologies both positive and negative.
 The impact analysis of RES-technologies on social welfare (on job creation) and on health (on the basis of environmental impact) has allowed the formation of a targeted, reliable methodology compatible with the status of existing statistical information.
-On the basis of it, algorithms calculating the impact for individual types of RES are formed.
+On the basis of it, algorithms calculating the impact for individual types of RES are formed [3].

-Given that in the newly developed Energy Strategy the high hopes to use RES-technologies are linked to the extremely low used energy sources, such as solar, wind and geothermal energy, significant efforts are needed to organize the accounting and statistics of decentralized RESproducers.
-Apart from this important condition, it is difficult to expect the proper process management of mastering the RES.
-The analysis of positive and negative impact of RES usage in the research of Lithuania and other countries has shown that the major part of the positive impact of the RES development is related to Green House Gas (further in the text - GHG) and other pollutant emissions, job creation and rural development.
+Given that in the newly developed Energy Strategy high hopes to use RES-technologies are linked to the extremely low used energy sources, such as solar, wind and geothermal energy, significant efforts are needed to organize the accounting and statistics of decentralized RESproducers.
+Apart from this important condition, it is difficult to expect the proper process management of mastering RES.
+The analysis of positive and negative impact of RES usage in the research of Lithuania and other countries has shown that major part of positive impact of the RES development is related to reducing Green House Gas (further in the text - GHG) and other pollutant emissions, job creation and rural development.
 The positive effects of biofuels, biogas and biofuel manufacturing sectors are mainly reflected on the increase of employment level in the regions, the reduction of heat prices and lower emissions of some fossil fuels, which in the long run could affect the decline in the incidence of certain diseases.
 The development of biogas production and use also plays an important role in solving the problem of organic waste management.
 The main positive effects of solar and wind energy technologies are the reduction of GHG emissions compared to the use of fossil fuels and biofuels as well as the creation of temporary jobs in Lithuania by installing new solar power plants or wind farms.
 Developing the manufacturing technology industry in Lithuania also has a positive effect on the creation of additional permanent jobs.